 When it comes to investing in cryptocurrencies, there are a few options among Canadian stocks that investors can consider.

-- First, they can buy the cryptos outright through qualified exchanges
+- First, they can buy the cryptos outright through qualified exchanges.

-- They can also choose an ETF that tracks the price of crypto itself At the moment, there are several Bitcoin and EthereumETFs for investors to choose from
+- They can also choose an ETF that tracks the price of crypto itself.
+At the moment, there are several Bitcoin and Ethereum ETFs for investors to choose from

-- The last option is to invest in companies that operate in the space
+- The last option is to invest in companies that operate in the space.

 Before we jump into some of the top Canadian crypto stocks, it's important to understand that this industry is still in its infancy